bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 5: 01:24:29

 Yeah.
-A lot of people are, when folks were talking about interesting new covenants or anytime somebody brings up simplicity or something else, there's this pushback of, oh, well, you don't need super programmable money.
+When folks were talking about interesting new covenants or anytime somebody brings up simplicity or something else, there's this pushback of, well, you don't need super programmable money.
 It just needs to be money.
 It doesn't need to do all these interesting things.
 And OpVault just makes it easier for you to securely hold your money.